 (ii) Antibiotic treatment.
 After the 13-day acclimation period, all mice received 10 mg/kg clindamycin (filter sterilized through a 0.22 micron syringe filter prior to administration) via intraperitoneal injection (Fig. 1A).

 (iii) C. difficile infection model.
 Mice were challenged with 103 spores of C. difficile strain 630 via oral gavage post-infection 1 day after clindamycin treatment as described previously (21).
-Mice weights and stool samples were taken daily through 9 days post-challenge (Fig. 1A).
+Mice weights and stool samples were taken daily through 9 days post-infection (Fig. 1A).
 Collected stool was split for C. difficile quantification and 16S rRNA sequencing analysis.
 For C. difficile quantification, stool samples were transferred to the anaerobic chamber, serially diluted in PBS, plated on taurocholate-cycloserine-cefoxitin-fructose agar (TCCFA) plates, and counted after 24 hours of incubation at 37°C under anaerobic conditions.
 A sample from the day 0 timepoint (post-clindamycin and prior to C. difficile challenge) was also plated on TCCFA to ensure mice were not already colonized with C. difficile prior to infection.
 There were 3 deaths recorded over the course of the experiment, 1 Taconic mouse died prior to C. difficile challenge and 1 Jackson and 1 Envigo mouse died between 1- and 3-days post-infection.
 Mice were categorized as cleared when no C. difficile was detected in the first serial dilution (limit of detection: 100 CFU).
 Stool samples for 16S rRNA sequencing were snap frozen in liquid nitrogen and stored at -80°C until DNA extraction.

 (iv) 16S rRNA sequencing.
 DNA was extracted from -80°C stored stool samples using the DNeasy Powersoil HTP 96 kit (Qiagen) and an EpMotion 5075 automated pipetting system (Eppendorf).
-The V4 region was amplified for 16S rRNA with the AccuPrime Pfx DNA polymerase (Thermo Fisher Scientific) using custom barcoded primers, as previously described (68).
-The ZymoBIOMICS microbial community DNA standards was used as a mock community control (69) and water was used as a negative control per 96-well extraction plate.
+The V4 region was amplified for 16S rRNA with the AccuPrime Pfx DNA polymerase (Thermo Fisher Scientific) using custom barcoded primers, as previously described (69).
+The ZymoBIOMICS microbial community DNA standards was used as a mock community control (70) and water was used as a negative control per 96-well extraction plate.
 The PCR amplicons were cleaned up and normalized with the SequalPrep normalization plate kit (Thermo Fisher Scientific).
 Amplicons were pooled and quantified with the KAPA library quantification kit (KAPA biosystems), prior to sequencing using the MiSeq system (Illumina).

 (v) 16S rRNA gene sequence analysis. mothur (v.
-1.43) was used to process all sequences (70) with a previously published protocol (68).
-Reads were combined and aligned with the SILVA reference database (71).
-Chimeras were removed with the VSEARCH algorithm and taxonomic assignment was completed with a modified version (v16) of the Ribosomal Database Project reference database (v11.5) (72) with an 80% confidence cutoff.
-Operational taxonomic units (OTUs) were assigned with a 97% similarity threshold using the opticlust algorithm (73).
+1.43) was used to process all sequences (71) with a previously published protocol (69).
+Reads were combined and aligned with the SILVA reference database (72).
+Chimeras were removed with the VSEARCH algorithm and taxonomic assignment was completed with a modified version (v16) of the Ribosomal Database Project reference database (v11.5) (73) with an 80% confidence cutoff.
+Operational taxonomic units (OTUs) were assigned with a 97% similarity threshold using the opticlust algorithm (74).
+Based on the mock communities, our overall sequencing error rate was 0.0112% and all water controls had less than 1000 sequences (range: 18-875).
 To account for uneven sequencing across samples, samples were rarefied to 5,437 sequences 1,000 times for alpha and beta diversity analyses, and a single time to generate relative abundances for model training.
-PCoAs were generated based on θYC distances.
-Permutational multivariate analysis of variance (PERMANOVA) was performed on mothur-generated θYC distance matrices with the adonis function in the vegan package (74) in R (75).
+PCoAs were generated based on the Yue and Clayton measure of dissimilarity (θYC) distances (75).
+Permutational multivariate analysis of variance (PERMANOVA) was performed on mothur-generated θYC distance matrices with the adonis function in the vegan package (76) in R (77).